qlcPartFourProject/backend/README.md

 ### Backend Setup (local environment):

-## In bash
+## In a terminal, starting from the repo's folder:
 # If you don't have virtualenv installed (optional)
 pip install virtualenv

-# From the repo's root dir, go into the backend folder:
-cd backend

 # Create the virtual environment (only do in first install)
 py -m venv .venv

 # Activate the virtual environment
-source .venv\scripts\activate
 .venv\scripts\activate

 ### In venv